The dynamical Schr\"odinger problem in abstract metric spaces: Estimates in metric spaces

 \item The map

 \item If $(\gamma_t)$ starts from $x$ and $y \in D(|\partial \V|)$, then

 where $I_\lambda(t) := \int_0^t e^{\lambda s}\,\d s$. \end{enumerate} We emphasize that these properties directly follow from the very definition \eqref{eq:EVIlambda} of gradient flows, and a priori do not require $\V$ to be geodesically $\lambda$-convex.
 Although analogous statements can be found in \cite{AmbrosioGigliSavare08} and \cite{AmbrosioGigli11} under convexity assumptions on $\V$, the latter are essentially needed to grant \emph{existence} of EVI-gradient flows.
 It is important to stress this fact because in Setting \ref{setting} we \emph{assume} that for any $x \in \X$ there exists an $\EVI_\lambda$-gradient flow of $\V$ starting there, which from \cite{DaneriSavare08} is known to imply that $\V$ is geodesically convex.
-In Section \ref{sec:metric spaces} we also provide an alternative proof of this latter fact, whence the necessity for us to avoid all properties of $\EVI$-gradient flows which are actually a consequence of geodesic convexity.
+In Section \ref{sec:metric spaces} we also provide an alternative proof of this latter fact, whence the necessity for us to avoid all properties of $\EVI$-gradient flows actually relying on geodesic convexity.

 We conclude this preliminary part with a general integrability result about $\EVI_\lambda$-gradient flows, which we could not find explicitly written in the literature and will be used later on in the proof of Lemma~\ref{lem:technical formula}.